tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 Ash.

-The ground was white when I was being dragged through startling nothing.

-I could smell the stink of burning flesh, and risked a look back.
+The ground was white when I was being dragged, kicking and screaming, through startling nothing.
+I could smell the foul stink of burning flesh, and looked back, only for my head to be violently twisted around.
+“Get off me,” I said into nothing, my words pulled from my lips.
+“Get off of me!”
 But there was nothing to look back on.
 Several faces were pressed against the barrier, trying to force themselves through, when tiny creatures with melted faces and pointy ears leapt onto them.
 There was an  explosion of red splattering the glass.
+My body felt weighted and wrong.
 I turned back, thinking of my dead friends.

 They were at peace.